-Intermodal freight transportation is a combination of two or more different shipping modes like a truck, rail, ship or aircraft to move freight to the final destination.
-Also, in intermodal logistics and transportation, each carrier is responsible for a particular mode.
-Therefore, there are several freight bills from different carriers.
+Intermodal freight transportation is a combination of two or more different shipping modes like a truck, intermodal rail transport, ship, or aircraft to move freight to the final destination.
+In intermodal logistics and transportation, each carrier is responsible for a particular model.
+Therefore, there are several freight bills from different carriers when using intermodal shipping.

-Shippers who move loads more than 750 miles, can add value to the overall supply chain.
+Shippers who move loads more than 750 miles can add value to the overall supply chain.
 How?
-Try using different transportation modes, or intermodal, instead just OTR.
+Try using different transportation modes, or intermodal, instead of just OTR.
 The top 3 reasons for shippers to use intermodal transportation are lower costs, consistent capacity, and quality service.

 Possibly the biggest benefit of using intermodal transportation is the quality of service.
 Intermodal is more resourceful than other modes.
 Shippers have discovered that intermodal transportation is faster than OTR, as intermodal providers are increasing train speed and reduce the time for cars in the yard.

 Intermodal transportation can also be safer and more secure for cargo.
 Obviously, trains are on a fixed track and are less likely to be in an accident while carrying hazardous or highly combustible freight.
 This means fewer restrictions on loading, unloading, and carrying dangerous materials, which speeds up the shipping process.
-On a train, when containers drop down into the well, the doors cannot open, and when they’re double-stacked, the top container is 15 feet off the ground, making it difficult to reach.
+When containers drop down into the well on a train, the doors cannot open, and when they’re double-stacked, the top container is 15 feet off the ground, making it difficult to reach.
 And, cars are spending less time in the yard, which keeps freight moving.